berkeley-stat20/berkeley-stat20.github.io/README.md

 ## Prerequisites

-Mathematics 1A, Mathematics 16A, Mathematics 10A/10B, or consent of instructor.
+MATH 1A, MATH 16A, MATH 10A/10B, MATH 51 or consent of instructor.